How to Become Reconciling in Christ (RIC)

-- Explicitly state a welcome to people of “all sexual orientations, gender identities, and gender expressions” or “LGBTQIA+” and name its commitment to "racial equity" or "anti-racism" in its welcome statement.
+- Clearly state a welcome to people of “all sexual orientations, gender identities, and gender expressions” or “LGBTQIA+” and name its commitment to "racial equity" or "anti-racism" in its welcome statement.

 - Be open to calling an LGBTQIA+ and Black, Brown, Indigenous, Person of Color (BIPOC) Rostered Leader.

-- Allow community space/sanctuary to be used for LGBTQIA+ weddings and blessings.
+- Allow sanctuary/community space/ to be used for LGBTQIA+ weddings and blessings.

 - Make a meaningful contribution annually to support the national RIC program.